Nalamoluvenkatakrishnakanth/CODING-SAMURAI-INTERNSHIP-TASK/README.md

 # CODING-SAMURAI-INTERNSHIP-TASK

 Welcome to the Data Science Internship Tasks Repository!
-This repository contains all the tasks and projects completed during my data science internship at Coding Samurai .
+This repository contains all the tasks and projects completed during my data science internship at Coding Samurai.